Tegel Manor

 Tegel Manor is a 1977 fantasy role-playing game adventure published by Judges Guild.

 Contents

-Tegel Manor is an adventure involving Tegel Manor, a great manor-fortress belonging to the Rump family, whose only living member is Sir Runic the Rump, who has tried to sell the manor with no luck, and would reward anyone who could rid the manor of his corrupt, dead ancestors.
+Tegel Manor is an adventure involving Sir Runic the Rump, the only living member of the Rump family, who has unsuccessfully tried to sell the massive manor-fortress Tegel Manor, and is prepared to reward anyone who is able to remove all 100 of his corrupted dead ancestors — whose names all start with "R" — from the family manor.

+The game includes a 24-page booklet, some blank player maps, and a complete map for the gamemaster.
+RPG historian Stu Horvath characterized the map as "one of the most labyrinthine dungeon maps ever put into print."

 Publication history

 Tegel Manor (1977) included one of the first published dungeons in a role-playing game, and was first made available to Judges Guild subscribers as Installment L: Tegel Manor, but was made available later that year for retail sale as Tegel Manor Fantasy Game Play Aid.
 A cumulative sales listing shows that Tegel Manor sold over 25,000 units by 1981.
 While the City State of the Invincible Overlord line was licensed to Mayfair Games, Mayfair gave permission to Lou Zocchi to publish The Original Tegel Manor, Revised & Expanded (1989) through his company Gamescience.
+Necromancer Games obtained the rights to produce an updated d20 version of Tegel Manor, but Judges Guild withdrew the rights before Necromancer Games was able to publish it.